In 1960, a cartoon won an Emmy for the first time ever.

 - He stays calm no matter how strange things get, which is the whole joke.

-- His catchphrase is singing “Oh my darlin’ Clementine,” always off-key.
+- His signature bit is singing “Oh my darlin’ Clementine,” always off-key.

-Huck was the studio’s first breakout star.
-See where he lands among the greats on my guide to the most iconic Hanna-Barbera characters.
+See where he lands among the greats in my guide to the most iconic Hanna-Barbera characters.

 Why Huckleberry Hound Is the Famous Blue Cartoon Dog

 When people search for a blue dog cartoon, this is the dog they mean.
-His color was not random.
+And his color was not random.
 It was a smart design choice:

 - The animators needed a shade that stood out on both black-and-white and color TVs.